thriveweb/deking-new/content/services/pet-enclosure.md

       destructive scratching behaviour inside your home.

-      Images above and below are pet enclosures built by [Cat Topia](https://www.thecattopia.com/catio-builds/) browse their site to see
+      Images to the left and below are pet enclosures built by [Cat Topia](https://www.thecattopia.com/catio-builds/) browse their site to see
       more ideas
     podImage: /images/uploads/gazebo-catio.jpeg